floxdc/cache-flow/README.md

 |Method         |Description
 |---------------|-
-|GetOrSet       |Tries to get a value from a cache, and sets it if no entries were found
+|GetOrSet       |Tries to get a value from the cache, and sets it if not found
-|GetOrSetAsync  |Tries to get a value from a cache, and sets it if no entries were found
+|GetOrSetAsync  |Tries to get a value from the cache, and sets it if not found
 |Remove         |Removes a specified cache entry
 |Set            |Sets a cache entry with a provided value
-|TryGetValue    |Tries to get a value from a cache
+|TryGetValue    |Tries to get a value from the cache

 ### Distributed